coreywadsley/SeleST/README.md

 Welcome!
 The Selective Stopping Toolbox (SeleST) allows response inhibition to be assessed in nonselective and selective stopping contexts with either stop-signal or anticipatory response inhibition paradigms.
 SeleST was developed using freely available Python-based PsychoPy software that provides high-quality stimulus and response timing.

-An overview and recommendations for use of SeleST is provided in the following article - please cite it if you make use of SeleST.
+An overview and recommendations for use of SeleST is provided in the following open-access article in *Experimental Brain Research* - please cite it if you make use of SeleST

-- Wadsley, C. G., Cirillo, J., Nieuwenhuys, A., & Byblow, W. D. (2022).
-Comparing anticipatory and stop-signal response inhibition with a novel, open-source selective stopping toolbox, *PsyArXiv*. [https://doi.org/10.31234/osf.io/gtda6](https://doi.org/10.31234/osf.io/gtda6)
+- Wadsley, C. G., Cirillo, J., Nieuwenhuys, A., & Byblow, W. D. (2023).
+Comparing anticipatory and stop-signal response inhibition with a novel, open-source selective stopping toolbox, *Exp Brain Res*. [https://doi.org/10.1007/s00221-022-06539-9](https://doi.org/10.1007/s00221-022-06539-9)

 - For a review of selective stopping, see [Wadsley et al., 2022, _J Neurosci_](https://doi.org/10.1523/JNEUROSCI.0668-21.2021)